 Hawke ("Before Midnight") stars in the title role opposite Duff as Lady Macbeth.
 Hawke previously collaborated with director O'Brien on the LCT productions of

-Also featured are Tony Award winner Richard Easton (The Invention of Love, The Coast of Utopia) as Duncan, Bianca Amato ( The Coast of Utopia) as Lady Macduff, Tony nominee Brian d'Arcy James ( Shrek, Sweet Smell of Success) as Banquo, Johnny Orsini ( The Nance) as Malcolm, Tony nominee Daniel Sunjata ( Take Me Out) as Macduff, with Tony nominee Malcolm Gets ( The Story of My Life, A New Brain), Tony winner John Glover ( Love!
+Richard Easton ( ) as Duncan, The Invention of Love, The Coast of Utopia Bianca Amato ( The Coast of Utopia) as Lady Macduff, Tony nominee Brian d'Arcy James ( Shrek, Sweet Smell of Success) as Banquo, Johnny Orsini ( The Nance) as Malcolm, Tony nominee Daniel Sunjata ( Take Me Out) as Macduff, with Tony nominee Malcolm Gets ( The Story of My Life, A New Brain), Tony winner John Glover ( Love!
 Valour!
 Compassion!) and Byron Jennings as the three Witches.

-Shirine Babb ( Around the World in 80 Days) as Macbeth Attendant, John Patrick Doherty ( T he Coward) as Cathness, Austin Durant ( War Horse) as Murderer/Siward, Francesca Faridany ( Man and Boy) as Hecate, Stephanie Fieger ( The Common Pursuit) as Harpier, Ben Horner ( War Horse) as Murderer, Ruy Iskandar ( Romeo and Juliet) as Donalbain, Aaron Krohn ( The Coast of Utopia) as Ross, Jeremiah Maestas ( Questa) as Seyton, Christopher McHale ( Nikolai and the Others) as Old Man/Doctor, Sam Poon ( Billy Elliot) as Macduff's Son, Triney Sandoval ( A Free Man of Color) as Menteith, Nathan Stark ( As You Like It) as Fleance, Patrick Vaill ( When in Disgrace) as Graymalkin, Tyler Lansing Weaks ( Sparrow Grass) as Young Siward and Derek Wilson (Agatha Christie) as Lennox.
+Shirine Babb ( Around the World in 80 Days) as Macbeth Attendant, John Patrick Doherty ( T he Coward) as Cathness, Austin Durant ( War Horse) as Murderer/Siward, Francesca Faridany ( Man and Boy) as Hecate, Stephanie Fieger ( The Common Pursuit) as Harpier, Ben Horner ( War Horse) as Murderer, Ruy Iskandar ( Romeo and Juliet) as Donalbain, Aaron Krohn ( The Coast of Utopia) as Ross, Jeremiah Maestas ( Questa) as Seyton, Christopher McHale ( Nikolai and the Others) as Old Man/Doctor, Sam Poon ( Billy Elliot) as Macduff's Son, Triney Sandoval ( A Free Man of Color) as Menteith, Nathan Stark ( As You Like It) as Fleance, Patrick Vaill ( When in Disgrace) as Graymalkin, Tyler Lansing Weaks ( Sparrow Grass) as Young Siward and Derek Wilson ( ) as Lennox.
+Agatha Christie

 Macbeth has set design by Scott Pask, costumes by Catherine Zuber, lighting by Japhy Weideman and original music and sound design by Mark Bennett, projections by Jeff Sugg and fight direction by Steve Rankin.